 Théâtre Sans Frontières – The old Border Theatre

-The Border Theatre was first built in 1912 as Her Majesty’s Theatre by the Haskell Family, renowned for their visionary Haskell Free Library and Opera House that they built to stride the border around the turn of the century.
-It was their son whom they put in charge of the project, which was beautifully designed in the art nouveau style of the period.
+The original Border Theatre was built in 1912 by the Haskell family, an American family renowned for the construction of the Haskell Free Library and Opera House.
+Their son was put in charge of Her Majesty’s Theatre, and it was beautifully designed in the art nouveau style of the period.

 The cinema house, soon renamed the Border Theatre, quickly became a thriving entertainment facility in the heart of Rock Island (the Town of Stanstead was created in 1995 by merging the former villages of Stanstead Plain, Beebe and the Town of Rock Island).
 At the time, the Town of Rock Island was a very successful commercial hub that united both sides of the border.

 As cinema evolved from silent films to Hollywood box office hits, the popular venue continued to flourish.
 Sadly, the building burnt down in 1948, but was soon resurrected and rebuilt, and remained a treasured venue until it was closed in the 1970s.

 The town of Stanstead still misses its Border Theatre.
 Locals often reminisce about going to the movies and still remember the films they watched.
 Le Centre des arts de Stanstead hopes to one day bring cinema back to where it belongs.